 The first day was time trials and it was a bit of an eye-opener seeing all the other cars.
 Many competitors were far more 'engineered' than ours, think carbon-fibre and laser cut filigree metal parts.
-One attractive model had metal wheels all beautifully made with holes for lightness.
+One attractive model had fine metal wheels all beautifully made with holes for lightness.
 Maybe the design team included a watchmaker!
 Our "Fred Flintstone" balsa wood wheels looked prehistoric by comparison.
-Ours at least has been sandpapered round and were probably lighter.
+Our wheels at least had been sandpapered round and were probably lighter.

-The lengths of triple play recording tape with plastic card while self adhesive strips added to progressively alter the diameter of the motor pulley.
+The lengths of triple play recording tape with plastic card white self adhesive strips added to progressively alter the diameter of the motor pulley.

 We tried other ideas that never came to anything.